Hire Expert Data Engineers

 Your interview process should be done in stages.
 You don’t have time to spend hours interviewing every candidate and should try to weed out unqualified or unsuitable candidates as quickly as possible.
 A good process for interviewing data engineers will look something like this:

-• Final interview – In-house or video call interview to dig deeper into how the candidates might approach your unique project*
+• Final interview – In-house or video call interview to dig deeper into how the candidate might approach your unique project.

 Step 1: Basic screening stage

 The first stage is about removing unqualified candidates quickly so you don’t waste your time.
-The questions should be to do with logistics such as minimum experience, location, rates, and language requirements.
+The questions should be related to logistics such as minimum experience, location, rates, working hours, and language requirements.

 Example Questions: